-PLLIN/MODE (Pin 5): External Synchronization Input to Phase Detector and Forced Continuous Mode Input.
-When an external clock is applied to this pin, the phase-locked loop will force the rising TG1 signal to be synchronized with the rising edge of the external clock.
-When not synchronizing to an external clock, this input, which acts on both controllers, determines how the LTC3857 operates at light loads.
+PLLIN/MODE (Pin 2/Pin 6): External Synchronization Input to Phase Detector and Forced Continuous Mode Input.
+When an external clock is applied to this pin, the phase-locked loop will force the rising TG1 signal to be synchronized with the rising edge of the external clock. and the regulators operate in forced continuous mode.
+When not synchronizing to an external clock, this input, which acts on all three controllers, determines how the LTC3859 operates at light loads.
 Pulling this pin to ground selects Burst Mode operation.
-An internal 100k resistor to ground also invokes Burst Mode operation when the pin is floated.
+An internal 100k resistor to around also invokes Burst Mode operation when the pin is floated.
 Tying this pin to INTV{CC} forces continuous inductor current operation.
-Tying this pin to a voltage greater than 1.2V and less than INTV{CC} - 1.3V selects pulse-skipping operation.
-This can be done by adding a 100k resistor between the PLLIN/MODE pin and INTV{CC}.
+Tying this pin to a voltage greater than 1.2V and less than $INTV{CC} - 1.3V$ selects pulse-skipping operation.
+This can be done by connecting a 100k resistor from this pin to $INTV{CC}$.

-SGND (Pin 6, Exposed Pad Pin 33): Small-signal ground common to both controllers, must be routed separately from high current grounds to the common (-) terminals of the C{IN} capacitors.
-The exposed pad must be soldered to the PCB for rated thermal performance.
+SGND (Pin 8/Pin 12): Small Signal Ground common to both controllers, must be routed separately from high current grounds to the common (-) terminals of the C{IN} capacitors.

-RUN1, RUN2 (Pin 7, Pin 8): Digital Run Control Inputs for Each Controller.
-Forcing either of these pins below 1.26V shuts down that controller.
-Forcing both of these pins below 0.7V shuts down the entire LTC3857, reducing quiescent current to approximately 8μA.
-Do not float these pins.
+RUN1, RUN2, RUN3 (Pins 9, 10, 11/Pins 13, 14, 15): Digital Run Control Inputs for Each Controller.
+Forcing RUN1 below 1.7V and RUN2/RUN3 below 1.20V shuts down that controller.
+Forcing all of these pins below 0.7V shuts down the entire LTC3859, reducing quiescent current to approximately 14μA.